awsdocs/amazon-ec2-user-guide/README.md

+# NOTICE

+**This repository is archived and the content on this branch is out of date.** You can find up-to-date AWS technical documentation on the [AWS Documentation website](https://docs.aws.amazon.com/), where you can also submit feedback and suggestions for improvement.

 # Announcement

 This repository will be archived and marked read-only next month (June 2023).
 For more information, read [the announcement on the AWS News Blog](https://aws.amazon.com/blogs/aws/retiring-the-aws-documentation-on-github/).